matovolador/fast-api-1/README.md

 }
 ```

 Here are the explanations on each of the tables.
 A `Product` has many `ProductVariants`.
 You will be free to determine the best DB type for each column.
-Make sure you do foreign key and make any design consideration like you would designing a production ERP/ecommerce system.
+Make sure you do foreign key and make any design considerations like you would designing a production ERP/ecommerce system.

 The endpoint should create the product and variants ALL in a single transaction and rollback if necessary.
 You will be expected to write validations in the request body parsing layer (using marshmallow or pydantic).